antoineco/aco-tomcat/README.md

 ##### `params`
 A hash of attributes/values for the `Context` container.
 See [Context](http://tomcat.apache.org/tomcat-9.0-doc/config/context.html#Attributes) for the list of possible attributes.

+##### `cookieprocessor`
+A hash of attributes/values for the `CookieProcessor` nested component.
+See [CookieProcessor](https://tomcat.apache.org/tomcat-9.0-doc/config/cookie-processor.html) for the list of possible attributes.

 ##### `loader`
 A hash of attributes/values for the `Loader` nested component.
 See [Loader](http://tomcat.apache.org/tomcat-9.0-doc/config/loader.html) for the list of possible attributes.